paritytech/substrate-api-sidecar/CHAIN_INTEGRATION.md

 #### 3) Test

-Run it against an archive version of your chains node:
+Run it against an archive version of your chain's node:

 - Ensure all the correct paths work, including the root path
 - Exercise each query param of every path